machingclee/machingclee.github.io/static/media/271-gradles-fundamental.653cb231.md

 ---
-title: "Gradle Fundamentals"
+title: "Gradle Fundamentals: Modules and Dependencies Control"
 date: 2024-06-22
 id: blog0271
 tag: kotlin, gradle
-intro: "This is a study on gradle to help understand spring boot projects."
+intro: "This is a study on gradle to help understand how to manage a project by modules.
+In java this helps separate the dependencies precisely, i.e., no one can access resource from incorrect layer.
+This makes creating unit tests much more easily (in case you have written queries directly in controller layer, you know what I mean)."
 toc: true
 ---